Topsort/topsort.php/README.md

-# Topsort Promoted Listings SDK for PHP
+# topsort.php

-A PHP Software Development Kit for Topsort Promoted Listings API.
+A PHP Software Development Kit for interacting with the `auctions` and `events` endpoints in the Topsort ecosystem.

 ## Installation